Stationary transport above the critical velocity in a one-dimensional superflow past an obstacle: Wide repulsive obstacle

+We now consider the obstacle dependence of the separatrix in the case of a wide obstacle $\sigma\gg 1$.
+In that case, the fictitious particle follows adiabatically the slow variations of the effective potential $W(n)-U(x) n$ and remains at its minimum as far as it exists.
+The situation is then similar to the one of a weak obstacle.
+The fluid flow is locally uniform but dressed by the obstacle according to eq.~\eqref{eq:HydroEqs} with $A''=0$.
+It is now a matter of applying the criterion for the saddle-node bifurcation locally, namely looking for points where the local velocity is equal to the local speed of sound $c(x)=n(x)g'(n(x))$.
+This will first appear at the maximum of the scattering potential at $x=0$.
+Using current conservation we obtain the implicit formula

-The separatrix is then obtained for values of $U_{0}$ and $C$ such that $E_{\mathrm{cl},\mathrm{wide}}$ is the tangent to $W(n)$ at its inflexion point $n_{0,\mathrm{c}}$, as shown in fig.~\ref{fig:Fict_Pot}.
-As for the narrow barrier, this supersonic separatrix is represented in the bottom part of fig.~\ref{fig:delta} for an obstacle of typically large $\sigma$, and for two different types of nonlinearities: The green curve is for a cubic nonlinearity, whereas the blue plain (dotted) line is for a saturable nonlinearity with saturation intensity $n_{s}=0.1,\; 10$.
+where $n_{0,c}$ is the density at $x=0$ at the transition point and can be computed from the saddle point equation $W'(n_{0,c})-U_0=0$.
+Equation~\eqref{eq:N0cWide0} is equivalent to $W''(n_{0,c})=0$ which is the second saddle point equation.
+It is important to note that this equation is the same for the supersonic and the subsonic separatrix but has two solutions respectively larger and smaller than $c_\infty$.
+As for the narrow barrier, this supersonic separatrix is represented in the bottom part of fig.~\ref{fig:delta} for an obstacle of typically large $\sigma$, and for the same kinds of nonlinearities.
 As a matter of fact, the effect of saturation of the nonlinearity is less pronounced for large obstacles than for narrow ones.
 Note that we do not display the attractive part since eq.~\eqref{eq:N0cWide0} predicts that the critical velocity is always the sound velocity at this level of approximation.